UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

-Some alternative Python implementations such as Jython and IronPython have no GIL
+Some alternative Python implementations such as Jython and IronPython have no GIL.

 cPython and PyPy have one

-David Beazley's talk on the gil
+David Beazley's talk on the GIL

 -  https://www.youtube.com/watch?v=Obt-vMVdM8s

-More about the gil
+More about the GIL

 -  http://wiki.python.org/moin/GlobalInterpreterLock